camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03a-process-engine-concepts.html.md

 ```
 The result will contain information about all timers and asynchronous continuations in the order process.

-It is possible to query for jobs using the REST Api.
+It is possible to query for job definitions using the REST API.

 ### Suspending and Activating Job Execution